 |STAT 110||Principles of Statistics 2||1.00|

-At least one elective course must be from the area and topical groups (230s, 240s) and one from the social structures and processes groups (260s).
 Students are permitted to take one of the four elective courses, but not a core course, S/U. An introductory course is not required but may be used as an elective for the major.

+All core courses must be taken on campus.
 Students who study abroad on a St. Olaf program that includes a sociology or anthropology course may petition to have this course count as an elective toward their major.
 One independent study/research course or an off-campus field internship supervised by department faculty may also count as an elective toward the major.

 Level I Courses